Learning Robot Safety from Sparse Human Feedback using Conformal Prediction: Warning System Experiments

-Instead of directly using the downsampled images in the nearest neighbor procedure, we reduce the dimension by fitting a representation learning model, reusing the safe trajectories to find a $400$ dimensional latent space.
-We considered fitting PCA, KPCA, and neural network autoencoder models to this safe data to learn the transformation as well as using a pre-trained CLIP model~\cite{clip}.
-We include these comparisons to illustrate our method's compatibility with a variety of representation learning techniques; the choice of a particular technique is not a key part of our method.
-We repeatedly ($20$ times) select a random subset of $30$ unsafe and $100$ safe trajectories to fit the warning system and assess performance using the remaining trajectories.
-We show in Figure~\ref{fig: visuomotor_systematic} (top) the average miss rate (over dataset draws) for varying $\epsilon$ in the warning system.
+Over $20$ repetitions we select a random subset of $30$ unsafe and $100$ safe trajectories to fit the warning system and assess performance using the remaining trajectories.
+Even with the $400$-dimensional latent space, the per-query runtimes, including transformation via PCA/KPCA/autoencoder/CLIP, remain low, averaging $4.9$, $23.8$, $0.4$, and $3.0$ milliseconds respectively.
+Figure~\ref{fig: visuomotor_systematic} (top) shows the average warning system miss rate for varying $\epsilon$.
 Regardless of transformation, the empirical average falls below the $\epsilon$ value as guaranteed in Theorem~\ref{thm: warning_miss}.
-In Figure~\ref{fig: visuomotor_systematic} (bottom), we show the average empirical estimate of $\Pr(\mbox{no warning} \mid \mbox{safe})$ for each of the warning systems.
-KPCA and PCA perform comparably, followed by CLIP, and the autoencoder performs poorly (presumably due to limited data).
-Further details in the Appendix.
+In Figure~\ref{fig: visuomotor_systematic} (bottom), we show the average empirical estimate of $\Pr(\mbox{no warning} \mid \mbox{safe})$ for each warning system.
+PCA/KPCA perform best with the limited data, outperforming the autoencoder and providing a task-specific representation more effective than pre-trained CLIP.
+With more data, higher-capacity models may become advantageous.

-For one warning system fit, Figure~\ref{fig: visuo_test_rollout} shows downsampled frames (simulated in the Gaussian Splat) from novel test safe and unsafe trajectories.
+For one warning system fit, Figure~\ref{fig: visuo_test_rollout} shows frames from test safe and unsafe trajectories.
 We visualize the associated $p$-value as a border color with warmer colors indicating higher values, i.e., images deemed more unsafe by the warning system.
 In the (top) safe trajectory the $p$-values remain low while in the (bottom) unsafe trajectory the $p$-values increase as the quadcopter starts flying too high above the gate.
 Using the $p$-value as a calibrated safety measure, the warning system can thus act as a runtime safety monitor.

+Although the visuomotor policy is limited to one environment, these experiments demonstrate our approach can scale to learning safety from high-dimensional image data, particularly when coupled with feature transformation.
+Using visual features makes the SUS region independent of global coordinates, providing a way to transfer to multiple environments.